SolidBench/SolidBench.js/templates/queries/README.md

 as the former is better suitable for decentralized environments.
 Non-SPARQL queries have been omitted.

+The choke points that were used to determine the discover queries can be found at https://github.com/SolidBench/SolidBench.js/blob/master/docs/choke-points.md

 Below, you can find an overview of these queries.
 More details can be found in https://arxiv.org/pdf/2001.02299.pdf